 Echoes of the Eagle

-A celebratory event to mark 50-years of successful White-tailed Eagle Conservation across the UK and iconic return to Wales.
+A celebratory event to mark 50-years of successful White-tailed Eagle Conservation across the UK and their iconic return to Wales.

-To celebrate the return and wider UK conservation of these majestic birds we asked Welsh artists to bring the White-tailed Eagle back to life through the summer of 2025!
-These masterpieces are displayed at Kenfig Nature Reserve as part of the ‘Echoes of the Eagle’ Art Exhibition- set in the last known nest location for ‘Eryr y Mor’ in Wales.
+To celebrate the revival of the White-tailed Eagle and its growing conservation story across the UK, we invited Welsh artists to bring this iconic species back to life through the summer of 2025.
+Together, they created a collection of powerful, imaginative works that captured the spirit and legacy of Eryr y Môr.
+These pieces were displayed at Kenfig Nature Reserve as part of the ‘Echoes of the Eagle’ Art Exhibition — set within the landscape of Wales’s last known eagle nest.

 INSPIRATION